prakashlab/squid-tracking/GravMachine_Install_Ubuntu_18_04_CUDA.md

-There are specific dependencies to make sure the Qt GUI works
+##6 GUI dependencies (There are specific dependencies to make sure the Qt GUI works)

 Make sure that only PyQt5 is installed and not alongside earlier versions

 Install QtPy as a wrapper over PyQt5

 	sudo pip3 install qtpy

 Install opengl for 3D graphics